micartey/grepcon/README.md

 ## 📚 Introduction

-`grepcon` is a RESTapi to get the favicon from urls.
-This project was especially made for [nura-pwa](https://github.com/nura-vault/nura-pwa) to eventually replace the unofficial google api for displaying favicons from websites.
+`grepcon` is a RESTapi to get the favicon from websites.
+This project was especially made for [nura-pwa](https://github.com/nura-vault/nura-pwa) to eventually replace the unofficial google api which is currently used.
 The google api sadly doesn't work for many websites and therefore is not sutible for my usecase.

 ## 📝 Getting started